 The goal of the report is to verify the existence of internal controls designed and implemented to meet the requirements for the security principles set forth in the Trust Services Principles and Criteria for Security.
 It provides a thorough review of how Gremlin’s internal controls affect the security, availability, processing integrity, and confidentiality of the systems it uses to process users’ data, and the confidentiality and privacy of the information processed by these systems.
 This independent validation of security controls is crucial for customers in highly regulated industries.

-On the product side, we've recently added support for signature based authentication, utilizing certificates for the Gremlin client.
+On the product side, we've recently added support for signature based authentication, utilizing certificates for the Gremlin agent.
 This provides greater flexibility for deploying Gremlin into ephemeral environments such as AWS Lambda, allows for simple integrations with enterprise certificate and key management systems, and also makes it easier to distribute new credentials.
-The traditional way of authenticating a Gremlin client (using a shared secret entered via command line or stored in the environment) will continue to be available -- this change simply adds another way to authenticate.
+The traditional way of authenticating a Gremlin agent (using a shared secret entered via command line or stored in the environment) will continue to be available -- this change simply adds another way to authenticate.

-On the subject of data protection, we've always encrypted all communications with our service using TLS 1.1 and 1.2, and we've always encrypted sensitive data we store using AES-256 (or in the case of passwords a randomly seeded SHA2 hash).
+On the subject of data protection, we've always encrypted all communications with our service using TLS and we've always encrypted sensitive data we store using AES-256 (and in the case of passwords a randomly seeded SHA2 hash).
 Recently, however, we’ve updated our internal systems to encrypt all data that our service stores, regardless of the sensitivity level.
 We want to ensure our customers that Gremlin provides their data with the same level of protection or better than they would treat it themselves.
 You can rest easy knowing that we are treating even the most mundane details as if they were your most privileged information!